riscv-non-isa/riscv-asm-manual/riscv-asm.md

 Load Global Address
 ------------------

-The following example shows the `lga` pseudo instruction which is used to load global symbol addresses:
+The following example shows the `lga` pseudoinstruction which is used to load global symbol addresses:

 ```assembly